Health Insurance Quotes

 What if I want to leave a Medicare health plan?

-You can change plans or switch to original Medicare during the annual open enrollment period, which runs from mid-October to early December.
+You can change plans or switch to original Medicare during the annual open enrollment period, which runs from October 15 to December 7 for 2016 coverage.
 You can also enroll in a Medigap supplementary plan during this period if you switch from a private Medicare health plan to original Medicare.

 Where can I get help when changing plans?